Home » Doing Business in Indonesia » Employing Expatriates

 Good advice -- read the fine print of every contract and try to contact people who work there before you sign the employment contract.

 ITAS work permits are only issued to EFL teachers from one of these five countries: UK, USA, Canada, Australia, and New Zealand.
-There are several language schools who have started recruiting on our Expat Forum, so check and see if there are any recent listings.
-A good surf of the Internet will also result in websites of other schools in Indonesia, that you can then contact direct to inquire about employment opportunities.
+There are several language schools who have started recruiting on our Expat Forum, so check and see if there are any recent job listings, or post your credentials in the "Expats Seeking Employment" channel.
+A surf of the Internet will also result in websites for other English schools in Indonesia, that you can then contact direct to inquire about employment opportunities.

 For those interesting in teaching Dutch, German or French, please contact the appropriate Cultural Center or Embassy as they offer language classes.
 National Business Associations may also be aware of particular schools that are looking for native speakers of other languages.